Constitution of the United States: Background

 Under the Articles, the United States had little ability to defend its sovereignty.
 Most of the troops in the nation's 625-man army were deployed facing non-threatening British forts on American soil.
 Soldiers were not being paid, some were deserting, and others were threatening mutiny.
 Spain closed New Orleans to American commerce, despite the protests of U.S. officials.
 When Barbary pirates began seizing American ships of commerce, the Treasury had no funds to pay toward ransom.
 If a military crisis required action, the Congress had no credit or taxing power to finance a response.

 Domestically, the Articles of Confederation was failing to bring unity to the diverse sentiments and interests of the various states.
-Although the Treaty of Paris (1783) was signed between Great Britain and the U.S., and named each of the American states, various states proceeded to violate it.
+Although the Treaty of Paris in 1783 was signed between Britain and the U.S., and named each of the American states, various states proceeded to violate it.
 New York and South Carolina repeatedly prosecuted Loyalists for wartime activity and redistributed their lands.
 Individual state legislatures independently laid embargoes, negotiated directly with foreign authorities, raised armies, and made war, all violating the letter and the spirit of the Articles.

-In September 1786, during an inter–state convention to discuss and develop a consensus about reversing the protectionist trade barriers that each state had erected, James Madison questioned whether the Articles of Confederation was a binding compact or even a viable government.
+In September 1786, during the inter–state Annapolis convention to discuss and develop a consensus about reversing the protectionist trade barriers that each state had erected, James Madison questioned whether the Articles of Confederation was a binding compact or even a viable government.
 Connecticut paid nothing and "positively refused" to pay U.S. assessments for two years.
-A rumor had it that a "seditious party" of New York legislators had opened a conversation with the Viceroy of Canada.
+A rumor at the time was that a seditious party of New York legislators had opened a conversation with the Viceroy of Canada.
 To the south, the British were said to be openly funding Creek Indian raids on Georgia, and the state was under martial law.
 Additionally, during Shays' Rebellion (August 1786 – June 1787) in Massachusetts, Congress could provide no money to support an endangered constituent state.
 General Benjamin Lincoln was obliged to raise funds from Boston merchants to pay for a volunteer army.